 Accredited against the requirements for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

-GCSE Maths grade C or above or equivalent
+GCSE Maths grade C+ / 4 or equivalent.

 The following are considered equivalent of grade 'C' mathematics: